redhat-appstudio/tssc-test/README.md

 This project is an end-to-end automation testing framework designed to validate the functionality of the [Red Hat Trusted Software Supply Chain CLI](https://github.com/redhat-appstudio/rhtap-cli) (tssc).
 Built with Playwright and TypeScript, this framework simulates real-world user interactions and backend processes to ensure the reliability and correctness of tssc's core features.

-### Recent Updates (RHTAP-5691)

-The framework now includes **test filtering functionality** that allows you to run specific tests or test categories by configuring the `tests` array in `testplan.json`.
-This feature improves test execution efficiency and reduces runtime by allowing targeted test execution.

 ## Test Execution Control